esthercsoke/Project-Daisy/README.md

 # <p align="center"> R4.
 User Stories
 </p>

-User: Natalie
+#### User: Natalie

 ![Natalie Broughton](Img/4.png)

-### Profile
 Residing in Brisbane, Natalie has been working in the technlogy industry for five years.
 Natalie studied computer science at university and is currently working as a mid level software developer.
 She is wanting to connect with and provide mentorship for women in the industry.

-### Natalie's Stories
-As a web developer, I want to be able to connect with other female web developers in Brisbane and Australia.
+As a web developer I want to:
+- Be able to connect with other female web developers in Brisbane and Australia.
-As a mid level web devleoper, I want to be able to share my experience as a female web developer.
+- Be able to share my experience as a female web developer.
-As a web developer, I want to be able share and receive career, personal and technology realted advice.
+- Be able share and receive career, personal and technology realted advice.